-Dressing in layers with an easy cardigan was what was on people's mind the day I took the survey on our Facebook chat group.
-With almost 30,000 members, it's sometimes hard to find a consensus, but this time, I happened to agree with what the group seemed to be saying.
+Dressing in layers with an easy cardigan was what was on people's minds the day I took the survey on our Facebook chat group.
+With over 32,000 members, it's sometimes hard to find a consensus, but this time, I happened to agree with what the group seemed to be saying.

 I haven't lived in a cold place for a very long time, but I still remember the feeling of nakedness after removing my coat when I enter a building.
 It is almost always too warm to keep the coat, but then I feel I am not dressed enough if I am not wearing a cardigan.
 This easy cardigan is transformable, and depending on what fabric you use, it can be casual or elegant.